 The most fun news is about my friend Pat’s vacation…in Alaska!
 This is Ingrid.
 She was just combed yesterday and Pat’s bringing back fiber for us to play with!

-Yours and mine!
 And the kids’ too. (three out of four anyways) While I thought the best part of visiting the Mill was the fiber, the kids liked the animals outside.
-Sheep, llamas, chickens and probably more that I just don’t … Continue reading
+Sheep, llamas, chickens and probably more that I just don’t know about.

 It all started innocently enough.
 A simple trip to Davis Farmland for the 2 girls, both the youngest of 4, whose mothers were feeling they’d been cheated out of some of the adventures the older kids had done MANY times in earlier years.